 An experienced Indianapolis criminal defense lawyer can mean the difference between a guilty verdict and having your case dismissed.
 They can also help you get a reduced sentence if you’re found guilty.
 But most importantly, they’ll be there to support you through what can be a tough time.

-So don’t wait—contact the Rathburn Law Firm immediately if you’re charged with DUI.
+So don’t wait.
+Contact the Rathburn Law Office immediately if you’re charged with DUI.
 Our attorneys will be able to guide you through the process and make sure that your rights are protected every step of the way.

 What To Do If Your Miranda Rights Were Violated